| |

 Evaporative cooling

-Evaporative cooling is an alternative to conventional compressor-type
+Evaporative cooling is an alternative to conventional

-cooling systems.
-Direct and indirect evaporation systems or
+compressor-type cooling systems.
+Direct and indirect

-facilities since before refrigerated cooling was invented.
+before refrigerated cooling was invented.
+There are

-There are two types of evaporative cooling techniques: indirect
+two types of evaporative cooling techniques: indirect

 and direct.
 The indirect approach removes sensible energy

-only from the air stream with an exchanger that has the air
+only from the air stream with an exchanger that has

-The direct approach removes energy from the air stream adiabatically
+on the other.
+The direct approach removes energy from

-by adding moisture to the air stream.
-These approaches can
+the air stream adiabatically by adding moisture to the

-be combined to provide cooling and humidification that displaces
+cooling and humidification that displaces energy from

-energy from a conventional compressor-type HVAC system.
-Annual
+a conventional compressor-type HVAC system.
+Annual energy

-energy savings of more than 15 percent for a one-stage, direct
+savings of more than 15 percent for a one-stage, direct

 system and over 38 percent for a two-stage indirect/direct

-system can be realized when compared to a conventional HVAC
+system can be realized when compared to a conventional

-system.
-Brown (1993) says, "The use of direct evaporative
+HVAC system.
+Brown (1993) says, "The use of direct

-cooling to humidify increases the opportunity to recover heat
+evaporative cooling to humidify increases the opportunity

-justification of evaporative cooling should not be based solely
+should not be based solely on the ability to replace

-on the ability to replace mechanical cooling but should be
+mechanical cooling but should be considered as an opportunity

-considered as an opportunity to displace mechanical cooling/humidification
+to displace mechanical cooling/humidification energy.

-energy.
 [Brown, 1992; Brown, 1993]

-Evaporative cooling should always be considered for all
+Evaporative cooling should always be considered for

-make-up air systems, regardless of geographic region, as
+all make-up air systems, regardless of geographic

 Indirect

-Indirect evaporative cooling is applicable when there is
+Indirect evaporative cooling is applicable when there

-cooling opportunity exists.
+evaporative cooling opportunity exists.
 [Brown, 1993]

 Direct

-Direct evaporative cooling can be justified on the basis
+Direct evaporative cooling can be justified on the

-enhancing economizer operation, reducing humidification
+system, enhancing economizer operation, reducing humidification

-energy used in conjunction with heat recovery, and controlling
+energy used in conjunction with heat recovery, and

-the temperature of a space independent of controlling its
+controlling the temperature of a space independent

-humidity.
-Direct evaporative cooling for both make-up air
+of controlling its humidity.
+Direct evaporative cooling

-and recirculation-type systems should always be considered
+should always be considered when the outdoor wet-bulb

-when the outdoor wet-bulb temperature is 53°F (11.7°C)
+temperature is 53°F (11.7°C) or less for 3,500

-or less for 3,500 or more hours per year.
-Direct evaporative
+or more hours per year.
+Direct evaporative cooling

-cooling of air conditioning condensers, which are normally
+of air conditioning condensers, which are normally

-simply air-cooled, can reduce electrical energy and demand
+simply air-cooled, can reduce electrical energy and

-consumption by 20 to 40 percent.
-[Knebel, 1997] [Brown,
+demand consumption by 20 to 40 percent.
+[Knebel, 1997]

-1990; Brown, 1993]
+[Brown, 1990; Brown, 1993]

 Two-stage

-Typically, a two-stage evaporative cooling system comprises
+Typically, a two-stage evaporative cooling system

-a direct evaporative cooler downstream of an indirect evaporative
+comprises a direct evaporative cooler downstream of

-cooler.
-The two coolers can be combined in a myriad of arrangements
+be combined in a myriad of arrangements to increase

-to increase energy efficiency
+energy efficiency

 Economizers

-When mixing of the facility's exhaust air with make-up fresh
+When mixing of the facility's exhaust air with make-up

-and heating modes.
+in both cooling and heating modes.

 Coil placement

-Brown (1993) points out that placement of the fan upstream
+Brown (1993) points out that placement of the fan

-of the cooling coil, and, in heating mode, the same fan
+enhances operation of the cooling coil, and, in heating

-heat is used to provide humidification energy and to displace
+mode, the same fan heat is used to provide humidification

-preheat energy input.
-[Brown, 1993]
+energy and to displace preheat energy input.
+[Brown,

 |